KyleEdwardDonaldson/Lighthouse/docs/universe/the-drift.md

 >
 > — Professor Elena Voidwatch, Last Lecture before entering The Drift

-Whatever its nature, The Drift continues to grow, touching more lives, destroying and creating in equal measure, reminding all who live in the Tempest Rift that chaos and order are not opposites, but dance partners in the cosmic ballet of existence.
+Whatever its nature, The Drift continues to grow, touching more lives, destroying and creating in equal measure, reminding all who live in the Rift that chaos and order are not opposites, but dance partners in the cosmic ballet of existence.